le4ndro/SpringHibernateEx/README.md

 # SpringHibernateEx

-Sample project using Spring 4 and Hibernate Projeto exemplo utilizando Spring 4 e Hibernate 4 and annotations.
+Sample project using Spring 4 and Hibernate with annotations.

 ## Getting Started